OLC-Bioinformatics/source_and_resistance_categorizer/README.md

 	E. coli/Shigella	: 2021-04-20
 	Listeria spp.		: 2021-04-20
 	Salmonella spp.		: 2021-04-20

+*The focus of this project was food and food products, so additional curation may be required/needed for other isolation sources (eg. environment, farm, animal, and wastewater sources).

 This curated source data is in the provided "sources.csv" file.